Noise-Robust Estimation of Quantum Observables in Noisy Hardware: Sampling overhead analysis

-In this section, we analyze the sampling overhead of NRE through numerical simulations.
-It is well known that all error mitigation methods introduce a sampling overhead, which manifests as an increase in the variance of the error-mitigated estimator relative to the noisy estimator at a given circuit error rate, $\epsilon_0$\cite{Endo_2021, Cai_2023}:
+In this section, we analyze the sampling overhead associated with NRE through numerical simulations.
+It is well known that error-mitigation methods generally introduce additional sampling overhead, which manifests as an increase in the variance of the mitigated estimator relative to the noisy estimator at a given circuit error rate $\epsilon_0$ \cite{Endo_2021, Cai_2023}.
+The sampling overhead can be quantified as

-Assuming, for simplicity, a Pauli noise model where the error probability per noisy gate operation $f$ is uniformly distributed across the target circuit, we can express for the circuit error rate $\epsilon_0 = Nf$, where $N$ is the total number of gate operations in the circuit.
-We can then write the below general expression for the sampling overhead
+Assuming, for simplicity, a Pauli noise model in which the error probability per noisy gate operation is $f$ and is uniformly distributed across the circuit, the total circuit error rate can be approximated as $\epsilon_0 = Nf$, where $N$ denotes the total number of gate operations in the circuit.
+Under this assumption, the sampling overhead can often be approximated by the exponential form

-in which the parameters $\alpha$ and $\beta$ depend on the specifics and details of the error mitigation method used.
-The exponential scaling of sampling overhead with respect to the number of gate operations and error rate per gate is well studied in the literature \cite{Cai_2023, Takagi_2023, Tsubouchi_2023, Quek_2024, Filippov_2024}.
+where the parameters $\alpha$ and $\beta$ depend on the specific error-mitigation method and its implementation.
+Exponential scaling of the sampling overhead with circuit size and error rate has been extensively studied in the literature \cite{Cai_2023, Takagi_2023, Tsubouchi_2023, Quek_2024, Filippov_2024}.

-In the following, we analyse the sampling overhead of performing NRE on the quantum algorithm considered in Sec. \ref{subsec:TFIM}, i.e., evaluation of the ground state energy of transverse field Ising model in the paramagnetic phase.
-We consider in this part simulating a 5-qubit system with the connectivity map of IQM-Spark \cite{IQM_Spark}.
-This system includes 4 outer qubits each coupled to the central qubit.
-We consider a simplified noise model in which all two-qubit gates experience a local depolarizing noise with the rate $f$ while single qubit gates are performed ideally.
-We then change $f$ within the range of $[10^{-3},\,10^{-1}]$.
+To investigate the sampling overhead of NRE, we simulate the same TFIM problem introduced in Sec.~\ref{sec:TFIM_implementation}.
+For computational tractability, we consider a reduced $5$-qubit system with the connectivity map of the IQM Spark device \cite{IQM_Spark}, consisting of four outer qubits each coupled to a central qubit.

+We employ a simplified noise model in which all two-qubit gates experience local depolarizing noise with rate $f$, while single-qubit gates are assumed to be ideal.
+The two-qubit gate error rate $f$ is varied within the range $[10^{-3},\,10^{-1}]$.
+This simplified noise model is chosen to isolate the statistical scaling behavior of the mitigation methods and should therefore be interpreted as a controlled study of sampling overhead rather than a detailed model of hardware noise.
+While realistic quantum devices exhibit more complex noise processes, the exponential dependence of sampling overhead on circuit error rate is expected to persist for a broad class of noise models \cite{Cai_2023, Takagi_2023}.